New Avengers: Volume 3 (2013–2015)

 New Avengers was renumbered as a new volume in January 2013, written by Jonathan Hickman and originally drawn by Steve Epting.
 The new volume shifted its focus to the powerful group known as the Illuminati, which includes Black Bolt, Captain America, Doctor Strange, Iron Man, Mister Fantastic, and Namor, who reassembled to confront the threat of incursions.
 Black Panther and Reed Richards discovered that universal decay centered on Earth was causing universes to collide with one another, with Earth at the focal point.
 In issue #3, Black Panther, who had previously opposed the existence of the Illuminati, joined the group, and the Beast was brought in to fill the spot vacated by the death of Professor X. In the same issue, Captain America leaves.
 In issue #12, after having helped the Illuminati to defeat Thanos's army, Black Bolt's brother Maximus joined the team.
-Bruce Banner joined the team in Avengers Vol. 5 #28 after discovering the universal decay on his own.
+Bruce Banner joined the team in Avengers (vol. 5) after discovering the universal decay on his own.

 Volume 4 (2015–2016)

 Volume 4 of New Avengers launched in October 2015 as a part of the All-New, All-Different Marvel relaunch, written by Al Ewing with art by Gerardo Sandoval.
 The comic features a different team from the past three volumes: it focuses on A.I.M.
 (Advanced Idea Mechanics), a former super-villain group which has been rebranded as the Avengers Idea Mechanics, and their field team which has taken the name of the New Avengers.
 Sunspot is the new head of A.I.M., with Songbird as the field leader; other members include Wiccan, Hulkling, Squirrel Girl, Pod, Power Man, White Tiger, and Hawkeye as an open informant for S.H.I.E.L.D.
 Later, there is a schism in the team: Wiccan, Hulkling and Squirrel Girl are expelled from A.I.M. and informed by Sunspot that the three of them are now what remains of the New Avengers; during the same story, Cannonball was revealed to be working for A.I.M. as well.
 Hawkeye, who had been fired from S.H.I.E.L.D., later rejoins the trio of remaining New Avengers to form a lineup jokingly called "Wiccan's Kooky Quartet".
-During the events of Civil War II, the New Avengers assist A.I.M. on one last mission, which Hawkeye sits out for reasons of plausible deniability.
+During "Civil War II", the New Avengers assist A.I.M. on one last mission, which Hawkeye sits out for reasons of plausible deniability.
 After Sunspot's funeral, Advanced Idea Mechanics is declared officially dead so the team breaks up, but later reform as U.S.Avengers.

+Volume 5 (2025–present)

+Following the release of the movie Thunderbolts* (2025), it was announced in May 2025 that the previously solicited New Thunderbolts* ongoing series by writer Sam Humphries and artist Ton Lima would be retitled to New Avengers (vol. 5);  The first issue is scheduled for release in June 2025.
+The team will be led by the Winter Soldier with Wolverine (Laura Kinney), Black Widow, Carnage (Eddie Brock), Hulk, Clea Strange, and Namor on the initial roster.